Storm (Marvel Comics): Physical abilities and traits

 Storm's weather powers allow her body to compensate for climate extremes; on one occasion as she was trying to control an unnatural storm she becomes overwhelmed as her body temperature rises too high.
 In The Official Handbook of the Marvel Universe – X-Men (2004), it is stated that her powers enable her to breathe while moving at any speed and protect her from air friction, while granting her protection from temperature extremes of heat and cold.
 The All-New Official Handbook of the Marvel Universe Update #1 (2007) states that Storm's body changes temperature to adapt to her environment.

 Her body compensates for rapid decreases or increases in atmospheric pressure.
 She can see in near-complete darkness and has superb dexterity.
 Storm has one of the strongest wills among the X-Men, making her highly resistant to psychic attacks especially in tandem with electrical fields she creates around herself.
 Telepaths have found it difficult to track her down and probe her thoughts.
 Several of these traits are independent of her mutant status and are a result of her ancestry.
 Also, when using her powers, Storm's eyes turn solid white.

-Her full potential has not yet been realized, and on one occasion the Super Giant stated that Storm was an "Omega-Level Mutate", grouping and targeting her with Omega-Level mutants such as Iceman and Rachel Grey.
+Storm was stated to be an "Omega-Level Mutate", grouping her with powerful omega-level mutants such as Iceman and Rachel Grey.
 Her Omega-Level status was eventually confirmed.